adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 be solved automatically iff ``GetField f r a`` is solved automatically.
 (TODO: verify this claim.)

-A wanted constraint ``SetFieldPoly f s t b`` will be solved automatically by GHC's constraint solver when the following hold:
+A wanted constraint ``SetFieldPoly f s t a b`` will be solved automatically by GHC's constraint solver when the following hold:

 * ``f`` is a type-level symbol ``"foo"``.